apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideo.md

         </body>
     </html>

-## BlackBerry WebWorks Quirks
+## BlackBerry 10 Quirks

-- Cordova for BlackBerry WebWorks attempts to launch the __Video Recorder__ application, provided by RIM, to capture video recordings.
+- Cordova for BlackBerry 10 attempts to launch the __Video Recorder__ application, provided by RIM, to capture video recordings.
 The app receives a `CaptureError.CAPTURE_NOT_SUPPORTED` error code if the application is not installed on the device.